"Not for us", or is it?

 May 15th, 2024

-As I engaged with community members for my research, I couldn't help but notice the stark differences in opinions regarding cultural regeneration in Paisley.
-Reflecting on the start of my PhD journey, I recall having informal scoping conversations with various individuals who lived and worked in Paisley.
-One conversation, in particular, stands out in my memory: I was speaking with people who worked for the council, expressing my concerns about Paisley moving towards becoming a "Creative City."
-This concern was deeply personal to me, having grown up in Amsterdam—a city that has become a leading example of a Creative City.
+As I engaged with community members for my research, I could not help but notice the sharp contrasts in opinion about cultural regeneration in Paisley.
+Thinking back to the start of my PhD journey, I remember the informal scoping conversations I had with people who lived and worked in the town.
+One, in particular, stays with me: a discussion with council staff where I voiced my concerns about Paisley moving towards becoming a “Creative City.”